Özgür Gündem: Background

-Yeni Ülke was quite successful and reached about 50'000 readers, which caused the PKK to encourage the foundation of a daily newspaper which would be the Özgür Gündem.
+Yeni Ülke was quite successful and reached about 50,000 readers, which caused the PKK to encourage the foundation of a daily newspaper, Özgür Gündem.

 History

 1992–1994

 Under the leadership of the journalist Ragıp Duran, Özgür Gündem (Free Agenda) began publication on 30 May 1992 and reached a circulation of up to 60,000.
 Due to financial restraints it stopped publication between 15 January and 26 April 1993.
-Following the editor in-chief became Gurbetelli Ersöz, but her tenure was short-lived as she and about 90 people were detained during a search of the headquarters in Istanbul on the 10 December 1993.
+Subsequently, Gurbetelli Ersöz became the editor in-chief, but her tenure was short-lived as she and about 90 people were detained during a search of the headquarters in Istanbul on the 10 December 1993.
 18 staff members including Ersöz were arrested.

 From the beginning the paper was particularly known for its extensive coverage of the ongoing conflict between the Turkish Armed Forces and the Kurdistan Workers' Party (PKK), a Kurdish guerrilla army, which was being downplayed by mainstream Turkish media.
-An other editors in-chief was the Turkish journalist Ocak Işık Yurtçu.
+Another editor-in-chief was the Turkish journalist Ocak Işık Yurtçu.
 During Yurtçu's tenure as editor, the paper's circulation grew to more than 100,000, a record for an independent Turkish paper.